The Logitech G930 is a decent wireless gaming headset but falls short in some areas such as audio quality.

 The sound quality is more than acceptable as it pertains to gamers.
 The headset is loud, with a good, bassy low-end.
 The 7.1 surround sound works well in games, especially shooters and action games.

 Music quality is another story—it’ll largely depend on your specific tastes.
 If you’re an audiophile, you likely won’t be using these for music anyway, if at all.
 The soundscape of the music can sound a bit flat, missing some mid and high-end touches.
-For the less persnickety, the G930 is mostly fine.
+For the less finicky, the G930 is mostly fine.

 For the most part, Logitech Gaming Software offers a frustration-free user experience.
 It does hit you with notifications to install the software once you connect a USB peripheral, but once installed, the software remains a non-nuisance.
-It also uses a clean and readable interface, which can’t be said of all programs of its kind.
+It also uses a clean and readable interface, which can’t be said for all programs of its kind.

 Like all other modern mice, keyboards, and headsets, the Logitech Gaming Software lets users create different profiles for games.
 You can even have the program scan your PC for games, and it will automatically make profiles for them.

-The software also allows you to program the 3 onboard buttons to different commands, whether it be in-game macros or skipping music.
+The software also allows you to program the three onboard buttons to different commands, whether it be in-game macros or skipping music.
 There is also an equalizer for the headset, although it lacks presets.

 Value and Conclusion

-When compared to $80 – $100 headsets, the G930 most closely competes with Corsair’s Void Pro Wireless.
+When compared to $80 – $100 headsets, the Logitech G930 most closely competes with Corsair’s Void Pro Wireless.
 They both use similar drivers and components, offer 7.1 wireless and comparable battery life.

 If you’re already invested in the Logitech ecosystem, then the G930 is a good choice.
-The build quality and gaming performance is good enough for most gamers, but won’t sate audiophiles.
+The build quality and gaming performance is good enough for most gamers, but won’t satisfy audiophiles.
 At $100 or less, these types of wireless headsets are entry-level.
 You’d have to go up to $150 to get in the class of the SteelSeries Arctis 7, arguably one of the best gaming headsets around.

-That said, the Logitech G930 is a great value-oriented headset that is comfortable, sounds good, offers acceptable build quality and a pleasant software experience.
+That said, the Logitech G930 is a great value-oriented headset that is comfortable, sounds good, offers acceptable build quality and pleasant software experience.